Kanigiri

-Kanigiri is a Town in Prakasam district of the Indian state of Andhra Pradesh.
+Kanigiri is a town in Markapuram district of the Indian state of Andhra Pradesh.
 It is a municipality and the headquarters of Kanigiri mandal in Kanigiri revenue division.
-Kanigiri Municipality is 3rd largest ULB in the Prakasam District of Andhra Pradesh State.
-And Town is spread over an area of 49.30 sq.kms. with an urban population of 55,755 (2024 census).
-It is known for famous for its Kanigiri hill.
+It is known for its Kanigiri hill.

 Etymology

 The name is a vernacular transformation of Kanakagiri (Kanaka meaning gold and Giri meaning Hill).
 In olden times it was said that the town adjoining the hill was called Kanakapatnam.